MichaelJMerritt/Dash/README.md

 For this analysis I've pulled mortality data in the USA from 3 different sources in the Center for Disease Control (CDC) database.
 First, a large set of historical data from 2014 - 2018 that is stable.
 Second, a dataset from the end of 2020 that had provisional, semi-stable mortality data for 2019.
 Finally the most recent dataset from 2021 that has provisional mortality data for 2020 and 2021 year to date.

 These datasets overlap, so I used Python and Pandas to concatenate them into a single data table and then remove all duplicate data before bringing the cleaned data set into PowerBI.
 From this point I can plot the mortality for each year on the same chart.
+The report will allow the data to be sliced by year and US state, and I also include the breakout chart of causes of death for any slice.
+Since any death can be from multiple causes these values do not sum to the actual mortality numbers.

 When I do this I can see that the number of deaths in the US in 2020 and 2021 were considerably higher than those in prior years and that the excess follows a pattern not unlike the different waves of Covid-19 that were reported in that time.

 ![Image of Chart](https://michaeljmerritt.github.io/Portfolio/Images/mort00.jpg)

-Individually choosing the year 2019 gives me baseline mortality for an average year in the US.
+Individually choosing the year 2019 provides baseline mortality for an average year in the time before the Covid pandemic.

 ![Image of Chart](https://michaeljmerritt.github.io/Portfolio/Images/mort01.jpg)

-Choosing 2020 shows a significant increase in mortality.
+Choosing 2020 shows a significant increase in mortality in the first year of the Covid pandemic.

 ![Image of Chart](https://michaeljmerritt.github.io/Portfolio/Images/mort02.jpg)

 Choosing 2021 shows that mortality in the second year of the pandemic is on track to exceed 2020.
+It is als interesting to notefrom the cause of death section that the percentage of deaths of natural causes remains more or less constant despite the increase due to Covid.
+This suggests that the

 ![Image of Chart](https://michaeljmerritt.github.io/Portfolio/Images/mort03.jpg)

 This is a great look at the data at a high level, but now lets look at the details.
 The combined dataset I created using Python can now be loaded onto PowerBI and interrogated with a simple report.
-The report will allow the data to be sliced by year and US state, and I also include the breakout chart of causes of death for any slice.
-Since any death can be from multiple causes these values do not sum to the actual mortality numbers.

 ![Image of Convegence](https://michaeljmerritt.github.io/Portfolio/Images/Cases00.jpg)